Top Things to Do in Tunis

 What is the Bardo National Museum?

 The Bardo National Museum is Tunisia's largest museum, housed in a former 19th-century palace in Tunis.
-It's famous for having one of the world's finest collections of Roman mosaics, including impressive pieces from ancient Carthage and other North African sites.
+It's famous for having one of the world's finest collections of Roman mosaics, including stunning pieces from ancient Carthage and other North African sites.
 The museum is located in Le Bardo suburb, about 4km west of central Tunis, and takes around 2-3 hours to visit properly.

 What are the main tourist attractions in Tunisia?